Network Connector

 Prerequisite Steps:

-Before re-running the crawler for a different collection, you must first delete the existing sb_network index using an Elasticsearch-compatible tool.
+Before running the crawler for a new collection, delete the sb_network index using any Elasticsearch-compatible tool.

-You can check if the index exists by visiting & look for the sb_network index in the response.
+You can confirm whether the index is present by opening the URL and checking if sb_network appears in the response.

 Postman can be used to access Opensearch.

-Start Postman and create a Postman request to delete an index, use the DELETE command as shown here:
+Start Postman and create a request to delete an index using the DELETE method as shown here: